-The ability for medical and research scientists around the globe to share data has enhanced the progress of medical discovery and healthcare delivery.
+The ability of medical and research scientists around the globe to share data has enhanced the progress of medical discovery and healthcare delivery.
 Instant access to information via cloud-based technology by researchers and healthcare providers allows more time spent acting on and processing data.
 However, large bodies of data (aka “big data”) generated through new technologies such as next-generation sequencing (NGS) need special data-storage considerations.

 Storage of a vast body of data for access by collaborators has been facilitated by cloud-based applications.
 The cloud is a network of servers allowing access to data and applications via the internet.
 With the advantages and global access provided by cloud-based applications come security challenges.